Why is Beef Jerky So Expensive?

 Bringing Jerky to the World

-Packaging, shipping, transportation, shipping supplies, insurance, marketing materials, displays and promotional supplies, advertising, sales staff, social media marketing, quality assurance, new product development, office and warehouse expenses, customer service… the list is endless, but well-worth the deliciousness that follows.
+Packaging, shipping, transportation, shipping supplies, insurance, marketing materials, displays and promotional supplies, advertising, sales staff, social media marketing, quality assurance, new product development, office and warehouse expenses, customer service… the list of expenses is endless, but well-worth the deliciousness that follows.